Explore

 And don’t forget about the risk assessment.
 Identify potential risks that can affect app development, such as security threats, long app reviewing times, or rejection of apps in app stores.
 Develop mitigation strategies and preventative measures to address these risks.

-Do not skip this stage, as it helps ensure that the scope and requirements are stated clearly, potential issues are identified early, and all the necessary resources for the software development project are secured.
-This is especially significant if you are a business person, and the development of new software will be handled by a separate team or a professional software development company.
+Do not skip this stage, as it helps ensure that the scope and requirements are stated clearly, potential issues are identified early, and the necessary resources for the software development project are secured.
+This is especially significant if you're a business person, and a separate team or a professional software development company will handle the development of new software.
 By having a written checklist, you’ll give the software developers a clearer task, and the risk of possible mistakes will be reduced.

 Provide your software development team with the clearest requirement possible